The-True-Hooha/the-true-hooha/README.md

 🎓 &nbsp;I'm currently in my penultimate year at the Federal University of Petroleum Resources, Effurun\
 💡 &nbsp;I enjoy working with Java, nodejs plus add a little design to the mix.
 Exploring Reverse Engineering and Autonomous Engineering.\
-🌱 &nbsp;I'm on track for learning more, and building stuffs with Java, Python, Nodejs, Systems Design, Algorithms, and Contributing to Open Source, .\
+🌱 &nbsp;I'm on track for learning more, and building stuffs with Java, Python, Nodejs, Systems Design, Algorithms, and Contributing to Open Source.\
-⚡ &nbsp; Fact: I love to play the drums and bass guitar ✉️ &nbsp;You can reach me through: `email: owogogahhero@outlook.com` I have my notifications turned on, I'll always respond on time, or `twitter: @TheTrueHooha_I`
+⚡ &nbsp; Fact: I love to play the drums and bass guitar.\
+✉️ &nbsp;You can reach me through: `email: owogogahhero@outlook.com`
+I have my notifications turned on, I'll always respond on time, or `twitter: @TheTrueHooha_I`\

 ## Find me: 🌎